New this week (5/14/2026):

 - The Ferris Lake Wild Forest webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- Powley Road, which provides access to Ferris Lake Wild Forest, is open for the season.
+- Powley Road, which provides access to Ferris Lake Wild Forest, is closed for the season.

 - The Mud Pond trail gate off Billy Hamlin Road is closed.